hqng/hqng.github.io/_posts/2019-08-12-OTandInference-p1.md

 ### <a name="MFVI"></a> Mean-Field VI (MFVI)

 Choosing prior distribution leads to a trade-off between complexity and quality of posterior.
 We want an approximation that can express prior well yet must be simple enough to make itself tractable.
 A common choice is mean-field approximation, an adaption of mean-field theory in physics.
-Under mean-field assumption, MFVI factorizes $ \small q_{\boldsymbol{\theta}}(\mathbf{z})$ into $M$ factors where each factor is governed by its own parameter and is independent of others:
+Under mean-field assumption, MFVI factorizes $ \small q_{\boldsymbol{\theta}}(\mathbf{z})$ into $ \small M$ factors where each factor is governed by its own parameter and is independent of others:
 <br>
 {% raw %}
 $$ \small